magellan-extension/magellan/docs/ARCHITECTURE.md

    - Manages highlights for page context answers
    - Updates navigation state
    - Shows appropriate status messages based on response source
+   - Displays copy and citations buttons for assistant messages
+   - Implements chunked typing animation for faster response display

 3. **Response Types**
    - Page Context Response:
      - Blue header with "Answer from page context"
      - Includes citations and highlights
-     - Shows "Prompt with general knowledge" button
+     - Shows "Use General Knowledge" button
+     - Copy button for easy response copying
+     - Citations button for viewing all sources
    - General Knowledge Response:
      - Green header with "Answer from general knowledge"
      - No citations or highlights
+     - Copy button for easy response copying
-     - No additional action buttons
+     - No citations button (no sources available)

 ## Highlight Management